 Struggling to keep the productivity levels of your business up?
 Maybe you should consider getting an office dog!

-Let's face it, dogs make people smile.
-They give positive energy, bring people together, and generally make people feel happy, and as you know, happy employees are more productive.
+Let’s face it, dogs make people smile.
+They radiate positive energy, bring people together, and generally make everyone happier, and as the University of Oxford found, happy employees are more productive.

-It may sound barking mad but bringing man's best friend into work can have real benefits for both employers and employees.
+It may sound barking mad but bringing man’s best friend into the office can have real benefits for both employers and employees.
 Here are some such benefits to name a few.

 Retain your pack

-Employee turnover can be costly, and employers are often looking for ways to keep hold of their valued staff.
-When it comes to employee retention, a dog-friendly office could be a great perk to keep staff loyal to your business.
+Employee turnover can be costly, and employers are often looking for ways to retain their valued staff.
+With 26% of adults in the UK owning a dog and 10% of those paying for a dog walker to take their pet out for exercise, a dog-friendly office could be a great perk to save staff money and keep them loyal to your business.